Gsbansal10/Averages-and-Allegation/Weighted Average.md

 This equation is called the _Allegation Equation_.
 In plain English, it means that the number of elements in the groups are in the inverse ratio of respective distances from the average.

-Note that if you rearranged the terms of this equation&mdash;
+Note that if you rearranged the terms of this equation, we would have gotten &mdash;

 $$
 \begin{aligned}